It’s here! Thanksgiving eve. We have done a lot to get ready over the last four weeks. Just take a look.

 It’s time to start cooking.
 How do you feel?
 Excited?
 I am.

 I’m really looking forward to some of our favorites.
 In my family, it’s always been the tradition to make the pies the night before.
 This saves time and keeps a lot of traffic out of the oven bottleneck.
 Additionally, unlike many other items made on Thanksgiving, pies are often much less forgiving of a moment’s distraction.
 Heather, distracted?
-Say it isn’t so1
+Say it isn’t so!

 Other items could be done today without adding too much pressure.
 Please note that these are options, not suggestions, to turn today into a cooking marathon.

 If you are making a cornbread dressing, making the cornbread ahead of time is optimal.
 Either the sweet or plain cornbread works well in the andouille cornbread dressing recipe.
 Please note that the plain cornbread recipe is not gluten-free, while the sweet one is.
 Additionally, if you are making cornbread from scratch, you will need to check that you are using plain cornmeal and not a cornmeal mix that contains flour.
-They are generally right next to each other in the grocery store, which is a very easy mistake.
+They are generally right beside each other in the grocery store, which is a very easy mistake.

 If you have turkey wings or necks to roast for stock, doing that today will make tomorrow easier..